Onboard Teams

 ux

-and invite developers from the team to collaborate on this subgraph via
+and invite developers from the team to collaborate on this subgraph via the console.

 The UX team will start by initializing a new local DDN project with their own new version control repository and set the project context to match the existing project set up by the Fulfillment team.